 Things To Do

-Explore the history of Jefferson Barracks at the museums located around the park.
+You can explore the history of Jefferson Barracks at the museums located around the park.
 Check out the St. Louis County website for more info.

-This 1.8-mile paved trail extends from the trailhead in Jefferson Barracks Park to the north side of the River City Casino property.
+This 1.75-mile paved trail extends from the trailhead in Jefferson Barracks Park to the north side of the River City Casino property.
 It is flat and very sunny; offering unparalleled views of the Mississippi River and barge traffic.

 Learn more about the history of Jefferson Barracks.